 The list could go on and on until you reach a couple of dozens of very interesting logistics operators for your ecommerce, but while it is true that comparisons are interesting information to write about, we don’t want to overwhelm you with a lot of data about dozens of companies that you don’t even know (especially if this is your first approach to the concept of logistics operator).

 If you need us to go deeper into the subject, write to us in the comments and we will expand this post with more logistics operators, or we will go deeper into what a logistics operator can mean for your ecommerce, if that is what you find most interesting.
 And, of course, if you have any recommendations, don’t hesitate to comment.
-Or if you need a module that integrates your logistics operator with your store, we can develop it for you, contact us!
+Or if you need, we can develop it for you, contact us!